-The iComSL Series Universal Alarm Communicator Zone 4 allows a connection to the bell output of an existing control panel.
+The communicator also provides four input zones and two open-collector outputs for connection to control panel outputs and zones.
+Connect to the bell output of an existing control panel using zone 4 on the communicator.
 The communicator operates in a variety of applications: CID Dialer Connection, Zones 1-4 Input Connections, or Zone 4 Bell Connection.
 See Applications.

-The iComSLZ includes an onboard Z-Wave controller for home automation applications.
-The iComSLF Fire Universal Alarm Communicator includes a red enclosure and a Model 685-R (Red) backbox.
+DualComNF modules include a red enclosure and a Model 685-R (Red) Backbox.